SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

   2. just talking in VC or in person
   3. doing a drill and reading a passage
   4. doing SOVTEs

+# A typical plan
+Below is a typical plan assuming an average masculine voice trained to be feminine.
+This isn't always accurate because everyone is different but it can give some direction to start.
+Adjustments will likely and should be made based on personal circumstances.

 ## Lower [vocal weight](/wiki/pages/vocal-weight) and raise pitch
 - the recommendation is to start by lowering vocal weight.
 Getting to a higher pitch with lower weight makes a significant difference already